mharen/mharen.github.io/_posts/2011/2011-02-28-curious-tale-of-ms-talks-to-loud.md

 Exaggerations bug me more than they should.
 What’s worse, though, is someone who’s made up stories pour out in an effort to impress those unfortunate enough to be stuck nearby (i.e. coworkers and patrons).
-I’ll explain…
+I’ll explain...

 On Saturday Wife and I took ventured out alone while my amazing sister watched Thing1 and Thing2.
 We didn’t have a lot of time so we did what every super hip, sexy couple does: went to Panara and played cards.